How To Get a Background Check From the Police in 2023

 • Terrorist watch list results

 Another report that is available is a different type of police record, although it is only available if someone will operate certain government-related positions.
-The record is also called a rap sheet, which is short for a “record of arrests and prosecutions.”
-It includes details on all felonies and misdemeanors a person has conducted within the United States.
+The record is also called a rap sheet,2 which is short for a “record of arrests and prosecutions.”
+It includes details on all felonies and misdemeanors a person has committed within the United States.

 The rap sheet will feature content from the FBI and from whatever law enforcement groups operate in a state.
 Active warrants may also appear on the sheet.
 These reports can be comprehensive and will include various bits of data that might be from the past.
 But the info could be necessary when looking at people who want to enter federal positions.